 Learn how stockpiling shredded manure keeps your farm clean and reduces odor and pests.

-The Basics of Stockpiling
+The Basics of Building a Manure Pile

-Keeping the stockpile of manure away from the farm and out of the pastures reduces pesky pests, nasty odor, and the unappealing aesthetics of a crap pile.
-When stockpiled manure gets wet, it becomes the perfect environment for flies and parasites.
+A manure management plan that many livestock and horse owners practice is manure stockpiling.
+To start, find a location far enough away from your farm.
+Keeping manure piles away from farms and pastures reduces pests, odors, and the unappealing aesthetics of a crap pile.
+Flies and parasites flock to wet manure piles.
 Which is why it’s important to keep horses, livestock, and pets away from the stockpile as much as possible.

-The best way to accomplish this task is to transfer your manure with a PTO spreader that has high quality shredding capabilities.
-This will allow you to take fewer trips to and from the pile, and once you reach your pile, you’ll want a manure spreader that can shred the manure and soiled bedding efficiently into the stockpile.
 The benefit of shredding the manure before adding it to your pile is that by breaking the clumps down it allows the manure to dry out and decompose much quicker.
 Future you will thank you for doing that initial shred because it will save you time later and make for a healthier pasture when you eventually spread your stockpile.

-What To Do With Your Manure Stockpile
+What To Do With Your Manure Pile

 Ready to upgrade your manure management?
 View our top-of-the-line manure spreaders or call us at 888-930-7394.